openshift/enhancements/enhancements/installer/image-based-installer.md

   installation ISOs (e.g. with different installation disks).
 - the user persona to generate the image-based installation ISO must have a running OpenShift cluster, generate the ISO via the Lifecycle Agent Operator, download the ISO and move it around.
-Howerver, given an already generated seed OCI image, which can be generated earlier by another user persona, we can facilitate this user persona by not requiring a running OpenShift cluster and the Lifecycle Agent Operator for the installation ISO generation.
+However, given an already generated seed OCI image, which can be generated earlier by another user persona, we can facilitate the first user persona by not requiring a running OpenShift cluster and the Lifecycle Agent Operator for the installation ISO generation.
 - having 2 (installation ISO and configuration ISO) out of 3 (the 3rd is the seed OCI image used by both the Image-based Upgrade and the Image-based Installer) Image-based Installer artifacts generated by the same command-line tool simplifies the user experience.
+- as a future enhancement we can provide generic seed OCI images, in order to skip the seed OCI image generation step altogether.

 ## Infrastructure Needed [optional]